Azure/BatchSparkScoringPredictiveMaintenance/BatchScoringJob.md

 # Conclusion

 The actual work of this scenario is done through this Azure Databricks job.
 The job executes the `3_Scoring_Pipeline` notebook, which depends on a machine learning model existing on the Azure Databricks file storage.
-We created the model using the `2_Training_Pipeline` notebook.
+We created the model using the `2_Training_Pipeline` notebook which used the data downloaded with the `1_data_ingestion` notebook.